Vek17/TabletopTweaks-Base/README.md

     Reworks the following Mythic Paths:
         Aeon
-            Aeon Bane is now a free action to activate instead of a swift Aeon Bane usages now scale at 2x Mythic level + Character level Aeon Bane no longer grants disadvantage on spell resistance and instead correctly adds mythic rank to spell resistance checks
+            Aeon Bane usages now scale at 2x Mythic level + Character level Aeon Bane no longer grants disadvantage on spell resistance and instead correctly adds mythic rank to spell resistance checks
             Aeon Improved Bane now uses greater dispel magic rules to remove 1/4 CL buffs (where CL is defined as Character Level + Mythic Rank) instead of dispeling all buffs